It irks me when people pretend that Wikileaks is some sort of heroic organization that stands up to corrupt governments by exposing the truth.

-Let’s take a look at some of the reasons why people take Wikileaks with a huge pinch of salt.
+Let’s take a look at some of the reasons why many people take Wikileaks with a huge pinch of salt.

 Wikileaks’ criticism of The Panama Papers.

 The theory is that by exerting influence over an organization such as Wikileaks, Russia can selectively leak secret documents that will damage its enemies and benefit its own geopolitical goals.

-“The Panama Papers” was a massive leak of 11.5 million documents belonging to a Panama-based law firm called Mossack Fonseca.
-The leak in question contained information about offshore accounts and financial schemes being employed by politicians throughout the world.
+“The Panama Papers” were a massive leak of 11.5 million documents belonging to a Panama-based law firm called Mossack Fonseca.
+This leak contained information about offshore accounts and financial schemes being employed by politicians throughout the world.

-Unsurprisingly, Wikileaks and its founder Julian Assange were desperate in their attempts to label the Panama Papers leak as a US-funded attack on Russian President Vladimar Putin.
+Unsurprisingly, Wikileaks and its founder, Julian Assange, were desperate in their attempts to label the Panama Papers leak as a US-funded attack on Russian President Vladimar Putin.

 “WikiLeaks has showed us that official people and official organs of the US are behind this.”